Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Pick a moving date.
 Depending on the time of year, movers and trucks can book up quickly.
 Lock in your moving date as early as possible.

 - Make arrangements.
-If you’re hiring professional movers, compare rates and book with your preferred company.
-If you’re renting a truck, reserve it in advance.
+If you’re hiring professional movers, compare rates with different moving companies.
+If you’re renting a truck, reserve it in advance, and figure out if you need insurance for your rental truck.
 And if you’re counting on friends to help, check if they’re available on your moving day a month in advance.